Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 When the time comes, everyone will need to finalise their audits, prepare their financial statements and get them to the people who know what to do with them – people like us.

 Make no mistake, this is no overnight activity.
-You need to see specialists immediately to make sure that 2021 isn’t the year your company goes under.
-Rules can ruin a business, so why take that chance?
+You need to see specialists immediately to make sure that your company is compliant and does not become the target for a tax audit.
+Non compliance with the tax law can ruin a business, so why take that chance?

 Here at HLB Thailand, we can offer you our undivided attention, along with our unparalleled local expertise.
 Around the clock, we are here for you and will do everything it takes to get you compliant, keep you compliant and deal with any changes to your business as they happen.

-HLB offers the personal touch – we care about taxes, so you don’t have to worry.
+HLB has a dedicated team of transfer pricing specialists to assist businesses manage their transfer pricing policies and produce transfer pricing documentation – we care about taxes, so you don’t have to worry.
 With competitive prices for both domestic and international businesses, HLB alone offers a one-stop specialised shop for all your tax needs.

 HLB’s Transfer Pricing specialists are here to help.

-Thailand’s transfer pricing rules are complex, and can differ greatly from those in neighboring countries.
+Thailand’s transfer pricing rules are complex, and in some respects can differ greatly from those in neighboring countries.

 Image